Intro to Profile Manager

 Remotely lock or wipe a lost device

 You can remotely lock devices that you manage using Profile Manager.
-For a Mac, locking shuts down the Mac and installs an EFI passcode so it can’t be started up without providing the passcode.
-On iOS and iPadOS devices, locking invokes the Lock screen and enforces the passcode, if any, installed on the device.
+On a Mac, locking shuts down the Mac and installs an EFI passcode to prevent it from starting up without providing the passcode.
+On iPhone, iPad, and iPod touch, locking invokes the Lock screen and enforces the passcode, if any, installed on the device.

 Wiping a Mac removes all user data.
-Wiping an iOS and iPadOS device restores it to factory defaults.
+Wiping an iPhone, iPad, and iPod touch restores it to factory defaults.

-For iOS and iPadOS devices, you can also reset a user’s passcode when the user has forgotten it.
-This temporarily removes the device passcode (for 60 minutes).
+For iPhone, iPad, and iPod touch, you can also reset a user’s passcode when the user forgets it.
+During this process, the device passcode is removed temporarily (for 60 minutes).
 To unlock the device, the user is immediately required to enter a new passcode that meets the criteria specified by the configuration profiles installed on the device.

 Components of Profile Manager